-In this destination guide we will visit the sights of Izmir, Turkey’s most liberal and liveable city.
+In this destination guide we will visit the sights of Izmir, Turkey’s most liberal and liveable city, as well as some day trips you can make.

 A visit to Izmir